ethanchristoff/CM2603-Data_Science_Project-G20/README.md

 |-camera_model_component-Ethan
 |-|-Camera_Page // Content for html, css, js for the camera page assessment
 |-|-Fall_Detection // Content for EDA carried out to assess fall detection/joint based models performance
-|=models // content for models for each component
+|-models // content for models for each component
 |-output // output folder for predictions of each model
 |
 Report_Contents // Report related content over time